ltorada/HMM-MAR/HSMM_README.md

 options.hsmm:                          Whether you want to train a hsmm or not (in which case a hmm will be trained) [1/0].\
 options.sojourns_init (optional):      Lifetime distribution with which to initialise the hsmm [(M x S) matrix].\

-## Modifications with respect to the only-HMM version of OHBA HMM-MAR:

-### hmmtrain.m
-hsmm version of the Viterbi used if options.hsmm was set to 1.

-### hsinference.m
-hsmm version of the Forward-Backwards used if options.hsmm was set to 1.

-### hmmmar_init.m (stochastic version not adapted yet)
-Initialisation of the state timecourse with a semi-Markov chain (with uniform lifetime distributions between 1 and M) if options.hsmm was set to 1.

-### Still needs to be adapted

-'eval' folder (to compute the free-energy between q(H) and p(H), which now differs in the unnormalized posterior p(S,X)).

 ## Example

 ```